 - Strict dieting and fear of gaining weight

-- Consumption of large quantity of food in short timeframe
+- Consumption of a large quantity of food in a short timeframe

-- Purging calories by inducing vomiting, or using laxatives or diuretics
+- Purging calories by inducing vomiting, or through the use of laxatives and/or diuretics

-Patients with bulimia often feel embarrassed about the condition and may try to hide the symptoms or evidence of binge eating from friends and family members.
+Patients with bulimia often feel embarrassed about the condition and may try to hide their symptoms and/or any evidence of binge-eating from friends and family members.